andreyk0/esp-adf-esp32-a1s-morse-decode/README.md

 `esp-adf-a686ff2ba4d9658c77845be0de2b423d9ee22324.patch` captures some of the changes to ESP ADF lyrat_v4_3 board, for reference, in the end all of the registers are configured directly.

+Display: PCD8544, attached to JTAG header, see [lcd.c](main/lcd.c).
+Dip switches 4,5 are ON.